kenatiod/MUT/Understanding Machine Understanding.md

 Anh sighed heavily, "You know, the more we dive into these questions of machine consciousness and AI safety, the more I realize just how much uncharted territory we're in.
 It's both exhilarating and terrifying."

 Bassam nodded solemnly in her direction and said, "Absolutely.
 It's making my brain hurt.
-We're not just developing an evaluation framework here - we're shaping the trajectory of AI development and its impact on the world.
-That's a huge responsibility."
+We're not just developing an evaluation framework here - we're shaping the trajectory of AI development and its impact on the world."

 CASPAR addressed the two of them with, "I appreciate your thoughtfulness on these matters.
 As an AI system myself, I am acutely aware of the challenges and uncertainties surrounding questions of machine consciousness and the potential risks of advanced AI."